VerifiedarXiv:2006.1123922 min

 Jump to any noise level in one step

 Training will need noisy images at random timesteps.
 Marching the chain forward step by step to reach x700\mathbf{x}_{700} would be slow.
-The forward process has a gift that makes this free: you can sample xt\mathbf{x}_t directly from x0\mathbf{x}_0 in closed form, skipping every intermediate step.
+The forward process has a property that avoids the step-by-step march: you can sample xt\mathbf{x}_t directly from x0\mathbf{x}_0 in closed form, skipping every intermediate step.
 Define αt:=1βt\alpha_t := 1 - \beta_t and the running product αˉt:=s=1tαs\bar{\alpha}_t := \prod_{s=1}^{t}\alpha_s.
 Then a chain of Gaussians collapses into a single Gaussian:

-q(xtx0)=N ⁣(xt; αˉtx0, (1αˉt)I)q(\mathbf{x}_t \mid \mathbf{x}_0) = \mathcal{N}\!\big(\mathbf{x}_t;\ \sqrt{\bar{\alpha}_t}\,\mathbf{x}_0,\ (1-\bar{\alpha}_t)\mathbf{I}\big)(4)
+q(xtx0)=N ⁣(xt; αˉtx0, (1αˉt)I)q(\mathbf{x}_t \mid \mathbf{x}_0) = \mathcal{N}\!\big(\mathbf{x}_t;\ \sqrt{\bar{\alpha}_t}\,\mathbf{x}_0,\ (1-\bar{\alpha}_t)\mathbf{I}\big)

-This is the workhorse of the whole method, so it is worth seeing why it holds.
+This equation reappears throughout the method, so it is worth seeing why it holds.
 Each forward step multiplies the signal by αt\sqrt{\alpha_t} and adds independent noise.
 Compose two steps and the signal is multiplied by αtαt1\sqrt{\alpha_t}\sqrt{\alpha_{t-1}}, while the two independent noise injections add in variance (independent Gaussians combine by summing variances).
 Bookkeep that all the way down and the signal coefficient becomes αˉt\sqrt{\bar{\alpha}_t}, and the variances telescope to exactly 1αˉt1-\bar{\alpha}_t.
 The variance-preserving design is what makes the signal and noise weights square to one, so the total stays put.
+And the single-Gaussian result rests on an asymmetry: independent noises never cancel, so their variances only ever stack, which is why the chain compresses to one Gaussian.

 The practical form is the one you sample from.
 Draw a single Gaussian ϵ\boldsymbol{\epsilon} and set